-The Tea Research Foundation of Kenya (TRFK), was established in 1980 to replace the former Tea Research Institute of East Africa (TRIEA) with the objects "to promote research and investigate problems related to tea and such other crops and systems of husbandry as are associated with tea throughout Kenya including the productivity (yield), quality and suitability of land in relation to tea planting; and matters ancillary thereto".
+The Tea Research Institute (TRI), was established in 1980 to replace the former Tea Research Institute of East Africa (TRIEA) with the objects "to promote research and investigate problems related to tea and such other crops and systems of husbandry as are associated with tea throughout Kenya including the productivity (yield), quality and suitability of land in relation to tea planting; and matters ancillary thereto".

 Research focuses therefore on development of improved clones, appropriate technologies for improvement of yield (quantity of green tea leaf/made tea per hectare) and quality of tea products.

 This is done through development of appropriate practices for tea production including breeding, clonal selection, correct plant nutrition, optimal crop husbandry methods, crop physiological studies, control of major pests and diseases, tea manufacture, marketing and utilization of finished products.

 Annual tea production in Kenya has consistently increased from 1963 to date.
 It is expected that production will exceed 400,000 metric tons made tea (mt) by the year 2015.
 Up to 60% of the total Kenyan tea crop is produced by the smallholder sub-sector.
 This subsector has been expanding rapidly as a consequence of expansion of the hectarage under tea, and adoption of improved clones that have a high productivity per unit area.
 Overall, Kenya has some of the highest average yields per unit area in the world.